sanjay-k598/homelab-gitops/README.md

 ## 📌 Notes

-This repository is part of an ongoing homelab platform used to:
+This repository is part of my ongoing homelab platform used to:
 - Experiment with GitOps patterns
 - Validate production-grade workflows
 - Showcase real-world Kubernetes operations